 ecoAmerica must have a partner they can rely upon for training, support and assisting in growing the platform as the organization’s needs evolve

-Without a fully supported instance, trained Administrators and the ability to evolve the platform the CRM project will not be successful.
+Without a fully supported instance, trained Administrators and the ability to evolve the platform, the CRM project will not be successful.
 As a result, ecoAmerica needs a partner that can help define a solution that meets the short term needs, train administrators to use that system and build a flexible solution that can grow as ecoAmerica’s needs evolve.

 At Jackson River we pride ourselves on being a great long term partner and have built our business on our reputation on being smart, fun to work with and available when our clients need us most.